raphael-group/LAML/README.md

 ## MOSEK License
 1. First, we ask users to set up a MOSEK license.
 The preferred option is to place the license file mosek.lic in the directory mosek in the user’s home directory.
 Please refer to the MOSEK installation page [here](https://www.mosek.com/products/academic-licenses/).
-2. (Optional): If you decide to add the license file elsewhere, please add the license file to your path by adding an environment variable.
+2. If you decide to add the license file elsewhere, please add the license file to your path by adding an environment variable.
 For instance, add the following line to your `.bashrc` and load (`source ~/.bashrc` for Linux/Unix and `. ~/.bashrc` for Windows).
 [This page](https://docs.mosek.com/latest/licensing/client-setup.html) may be useful to reference.

 ```
 export MOSEKLM_LICENSE_FILE=<path_to_folder_containing_mosek_license>